conduition/conduition.io/source/_posts/fast-slh-dsa.md

 The down side is that this approach is limited to a certain maximum level of concurrency.
 Given SLH-DSA parameters $h$ and $d$, we can parallelize at most $h' = h/d$ merkle node computations.
 For succinct parameter sets, $h'$ is typically quite small, around 6 - 9.
 These days many machines have a dozen or more cores available.
 To achieve better performance with parallelism, we must parallelize at the level of individual XMSS leaves and across all layers of the hypertree.
 We'll see how to accomplish this in a moment.

-### Comparison to RustCrypto and PQClean
+### Comparison to RustCrypto and Official

-Neither RustCrypto nor PQClean implemented multithreading inside their code.
-Though one could use their libraries with multiple threads to produce distinct signatures or verify signatures in parallel, there is no way to use a CPU's spare available cores to speed up singular operations within these libraries.
+Neither RustCrypto nor the SPHINCS+ team implemented multithreading inside their code.
+Though one could use their libraries with multiple threads to produce distinct signatures or verify signatures in parallel, there is no way to use a CPU's spare available cores to speed up the latency of singular operations within these libraries.

 # Massive Parallelism